-Saturday Success Stories: New England Patriots, Triple H, and Alec Baldwin As ‘Donald Trump’ Steal the Headlines [Opinion]
+Saturday Success Stories: New England Patriots, Triple H, and Alec Baldwin As ‘Donald Trump’ Steal The Headlines

 So far the show appears to be a winner, which makes up for the lackluster reaction from the Cruiserweight Classic tournament, which took place during the summer of 2016.

-Saturday Night Live Has Felicity Jones As Host:
+Saturday Night Live Has Felicity Jones As Host

 What better way to spend your Saturday night than seeing Felicity Jones make her debut on Saturday Night Live?
 Perhaps receiving some personal advice from SNL legend, Tina Fey–as a hologram?
 Also, can we get enough of Alec Baldwin portraying President-elect Donald Trump?

-Below is a video of what the ‘President-elect’ deems is important to this country:
+Below is a video of what the “President-elect” deems is important to this country.

 President-elect Donald Trump only wants to talk about what is really important in this country. #SNL pic.twitter.com/1rSIJydIIJ